-There is an increased demand for nonviolence trainings.
+There is an increased demand for nonviolence trainings since the latest presidential election.
 Exactly what is needed depends on the goal and experience of the participants.

 - Introductions to nonviolent social change/nonviolent action